andy-phung/NEDC/README.md

 **Things to consider**
   - what other methods could be used to reduce anxiety?
-  - swap out acoustic cues for another indicator, as background noise could interfere with detection
   - looking over the other high school projects from 2019
   - The possible fact that those who suffer from anxiety disorders could tend to not speak as often as others (this project is essentially "exploit the relationship between [biometric data] with [disorder] to administer [treatment/therapy])
   - the arduino could run a tensorflow neural net or use cloud processing (the former would be more difficult to present in a positive light due to the cost of cloud computing
+  - transfer learning: speech recognition -> anxiety detection based on speech
   - **Construction Precautions**
     - handle all hardware components carefully
     - ground before touching hardware